-But within a few days the water subsided and all went back to normal.
-I also completed my three months regional work.
+But within a few days, the water subsided and all went back to normal.
+I also completed my three months of regional work.
 Now I get a whole nother year in the country.
 Woohoo!
 But it also means this chapter is over.
 I love the people here, they have become family to me.
 I’ve learned so much in these past three months.
-I’m so grateful I had to do “regional” work in order to get my second year visa.
+I’m so grateful I had to do “regional” work in order to get my second-year visa.
 Isn’t it funny how things we dread can become the best things for us?

 With that in mind, these quotes are all within the theme of goodbyes and new beginnings, an inevitability for all of us.
 If you are also going through some changes, may these quotes give you some comfort for the next chapter.

 “To make an end is to make a beginning.
 The end is where we start from.”

 – T.S.
 Elliot